uliska/scheme-book/scheme/music-function-primer.md

 and a void function's value is `#<unspecified>`.
-That is, wherever you can write music (and overrides are “music” too) you can instead write a music function, wherever you can use a Scheme value (for example assigning values to overrides) you can instead write a scheme functions, and void functions can be used whenever no return value is needed but something has got to be *done*.
+That is, wherever you can write music (and overrides are “music” too) you can instead write a music function, wherever you can use a Scheme value (for example assigning values to overrides) you can instead write a scheme function, and void functions can be used whenever no return value is needed but something has got to be *done*.

 All three forms basically look the same, and I will demonstrate this with a